Ashy-21/TWINK/README.md

 # TWINK — Realtime Chat App

-TWINK is a clean, minimal **Django + Channels** based real-time chat web app featuring:
-- User registration, login, and profile system
-- Personal and group chats
-- Light/Dark theme toggle
-- Modern Bootstrap 5 interface
-- Optional front-end **demo mode** (fake users, messages & groups)
-- Fully ready for local development and GitHub deployment
+A clean, minimal **Django + Channels** real-time chat application with personal and group chats, light/dark themes, and a modern Bootstrap 5 UI.
+This README is organized for clarity and copy-paste readiness so you can drop it directly into `README.md` in your repository.

 ---

-## ⚙️ Features Overview
+## 🔥 Highlights

+* ✅ Real-time messaging using **Django Channels** and WebSockets
-- **User system:** Register, login, profile picture & bio
+* ✅ User registration, login, profile pictures & bios
-- **Chats:** 1-on-1 and group messaging
-- **UI:** Modern, Instagram-inspired chat interface with read receipts, timestamps & avatars
-- **Themes:** Light/Dark mode support across the entire app
-- **Demo mode:** Optional JavaScript demo injector for fake chat users & messages
-- **Responsive:** Works beautifully on desktop and mobile
+* ✅ 1‑on‑1 (private) chats and group chats
+* ✅ Light / Dark theme toggle across the UI
+* ✅ Modern, responsive Bootstrap 5 interface inspired by Instagram/WhatsApp
+* ✅ Optional **demo mode**: inject fake users/messages for a UI preview
+* ✅ Ready for local development, testing and deployment

 ---